 Section 2.1 – It would be helpful to have a table that lists which NADP and CASTNET sites were used to represent each Class I area.
 At SM, the closest NADP site to the CASTNET site is 32 km away.
 It isn’t clear if this is the site that was used.

-> table is added (Table 1) and an introduction sentence is added:
+> A table is added (Table 1) and an introduction sentence is added on lines 116:

 “Table 1 lists sites used in this study.”